 Data Dictionaries and Export Function.
 Data dictionaries describe the contents, format, and structure of the databases for the Risk Indicators and Supplemental Assessment Information.
 All general and flood risk data sets can be downloaded to a spreadsheet file using the Export Data function.
 Access and view the Data Dictionaries in Excel format at the WV Risk Explorer website.

 Risk Assessment Reports.
-Various web reports are generated for each geographic scale.
+Various types of web reports can be generated at multiple geographic scales.
 Pre-defined report types are as follows.